khayreali/ecommerce-product-classifier/README.md

 Built using PyTorch and Transformers for deep learning, and BeautifulSoup for web-crawling.

+The HuggingFace model card can be found [here](https://huggingface.co/khayreali/vit-base-ecommerce-classification).

 ## 50 Categories
 ![alt text](https://github.com/khayreali/ecommerce-product-classifier/blob/main/categories.png "Logo Title Text 1")